Metal Kitchen Tongs: 5 Best Types for Home Cooking

 Material Quality and Construction

 Not all stainless steel is created equal.
 Look for tongs made from 18/10 stainless steel, also known as 304-grade.
 The numbers denote the chromium (18%) and nickel (10%) content, which directly impact the material’s corrosion resistance, durability, and lustrous finish.
-Furthermore, the construction method is vital: one-piece designs or those with securely welded joints are preferred as they eliminate crevices where bacteria can hide, making them easier to sanitize and more robust over time.
+The construction method is vital: one-piece designs or those with securely welded joints are preferred as they eliminate crevices where bacteria can hide, making them easier to sanitize and more robust over time.
 Avoid flimsy, spot-welded connections that are prone to breakage.

 Length and Ergonomics